Passenger In Car Accident Rights: What You Need To Know

 However, if a passenger in a car accident suffered injuries that may affect his or her perception of events, such as being rendered unconscious and otherwise having impaired perception, then the their relevance and qualifications to be a witness may need to be evaluated accordingly.

-What if I’m driving another child and they are injured in an accident, what are their No-Fault insurance rights?
+What if I’m driving another child and they are injured in a crash, what are their No-Fault insurance rights?

 If someone else’s child is traveling in your vehicle and he or she is injured in an accident, then the child would collect No-Fault benefits through the following sources: